Shimano® Hydraulic Brake Service and Adjustment

 - Install wheel and test brake by squeezing lever with force.
 If lever feels soft, system will require bleeding.
 If pads drag or are misaligned, reset the pads.

-Brake Fluid Bleeding & Replacement
+Brake Fluid Bleeding and Replacement

 Bleeding a hydraulic system is removing trapped air from the lines and calipers.
 Shimano brake systems use mineral oil.
 Never use an automotive D.O.T. brake fluid in a system requiring mineral oil.
 Remove the brake pads before bleeding or replacing fluid so they do not become contaminated with brake fluid.
 When servicing hydraulic brakes, work in clean condition.
 Use care to keeps hydraulic pieces, such as the bladder, clean and away from dirt.